skip to content

 The Sociology of Marginality and Exclusion pathway, within the MPhil in Sociology, provides students with the opportunity to study the logics and processes of marginality and exclusion at an advanced level.
 This pathway aims to integrate the consideration of themes in social theory with the study of substantive topics, as well as give a thorough grounding in research methods.

-1. A core course of 8 two-hour sessions covering some of the major theoretical contributions to the sociological study of marginality and exclusion and some key substantive topics.
-Both core and substantive topics vary from year to year but will address the dimensions of marginalization in relation to the production and reproduction of social life as well as the exercise of power.
+1. A core course of eight 2-3 hour sessions in the first term (Michaelmas) and two one-hour sessions in the second (Lent), (Michaelmas and Lent of the first year for part-time students), covering some of the major theoretical contributions to the sociological study of marginality and exclusion and some key substantive topics.
+Both core and optional topics vary from year to year but will address the dimensions of marginalization in relation to the production and reproduction of social life as well as the exercise of power.

-2. Research Methods: all students will receive training in research methods and will take a course on research methods which includes sessions on philosophical issues in the social sciences; research design; data collection and analysis in relation to quantitative and qualitative methods; reflection on research ethics and practice; library and computer skills.
-Students will also have the opportunity to take courses and attend lectures on many other aspects of research method and design and will select these courses in discussion with their supervisor.
+2. Students will receive training in research methods, including sessions on research design, data collection and analysis in relation to quantitative and qualitative methods, developing ethically orientated research, turning a literature review into research questions and Talking History.
+Students will also have the opportunity to take courses and attend lectures on many other aspects of research method and design.
+They will then select these courses in discussion with their Supervisor.

 Learning Outcomes